AmrMekkawy/cheat-sheets/git-cheatsheet.md

 git checkout <branch_name>
 ```

 Note that the `<branch_name>` could looks like this: `remotes/origin/beta` for example.
 You should write the full name in the command to be like this (for example): `git checkout remotes/origin/beta`.
-You may need to run this command after that: `git checkout -b beta` if the branch name is `beta`.
+You may need to run this command after that: `git checkout -b beta` if you wanted to name that branch on your local machine `beta`.
+You can name it with any other name if you want.

 And you can repeat this command `git checkout <branch_name>` to show that branch locally.